-The Title IX Coordinator will appoint one or more Investigators, who will conduct interviews with the Complainant, the Respondent, and any third party witnesses, and who will collect and review any other information relevant to the complaint.
-When applicable, the Investigator(s) will coordinate with Police and Public Safety and other law enforcement officials.
+The Title IX Coordinator may appoint one or more Investigators, who will conduct interviews with the Complainant, the Respondent(s), and any third party witnesses, and who will collect and review any other information relevant to the complaint.
+When applicable, the Title IX Coordinator and Investigator(s) will coordinate with Police and Public Safety and other law enforcement officials.